techscouter/semantic-xr/Examples/semanticXrExamples.md

 * [Video of a Real Time 3D game (video)](https://youtu.be/Q7JY3w7StHo)

 ## Movie
-* Movies' accessibility can be highly improved by audio description tracks that for example can be built with all the huge amount of information included in the Semantic-XR.
+* Movies' accessibility can be highly improved by audio description tracks that for example can be built with all the huge amount of information included in the movie's externalized Semantic-XR.
 These audio description tracks (created in realtime or offline) can be made available as text to a screen reader to listen to in a fast or a slow manner as the user wishes with their preferred voice.
 Not only listening but also using all the other Accessibility Solutions that can be created for Semantic-XR like spatial audio scans of entities’ names etc. if the Semantic-XR is provided as metadata to the movie.
 An example for this is the video mentioned above describing [a video of a real time 3D game with a solution that is applicable to any video which includes Semantic-XR metadata](https://youtu.be/Q7JY3w7StHo)
 * [Movie that includes Semantic-XR metadata with depthMap images used for highlighting objects in a video and an image (video)](https://youtu.be/gh0vJOWk5EY)
 * A complete movie can be represented in Semantic-XR format by having no realityInstanceId and no realityInstanceTimestamp in the highest level semanticXr element.
 Child Semantic-XR entities do have timestamp and they represent frames in the movie.
 Virtual production methods using a game engine based Semantic-XR library could enable auto-generation of movie semantic descriptions.
 This could apply as well to animations.
 BTW, this opens up the possibility of "invisible movies" - movies that exist as text-only in a Semantic-XR format.
 Another possibility is annotating old movies with Semantic-XR metadata to make them more accessible.